wilsonzlin/skyhole/pi-hole/README.md

 ### Usage

 - See the web interface at `https://YOUR_DOMAIN/admin` and sign in with the password set during installation.
+- Set your clients to use the server as their DNS resolver using DNS-over-TLS.
+See [#Client](Client) for details.

 ## Client